tsackton/taelgar/History/Chronicles of the Mawar.md

 tags:
 - '#event-source'
 ---
-# Before the Great War
+# The Chronicles of the Mawar
-Before DR 1545

 ### Overview
 After the fall of [[Drankorian Empire|Drankor]], the Mawar became a significant coastal and trading power, and Mawar ships could be seen plying coastal trade routes as far south as [[Chardon]] and as far north as the far northern shores of beyond the Great Bay.